lunyasnellius/summerschool/parallel-io/hdf5-self-study/README.md

 The pipeline for creating a fresh HDF5 file and writing a dataset proceeds roughly as follows:
 1. Create the file using [`H5Fcreate()`](https://docs.hdfgroup.org/archive/support/HDF5/doc/RM/RM_H5F.html#File-Create),
-with appropriate creation flags and configuration options (eg. access permissions).
+with appropriate creation flags and configuration options (e.g. access permissions).
 2. Create a [**dataspace**](https://support.hdfgroup.org/documentation/hdf5/latest/group___h5_s.html#ga8e35eea5738b4805856eac7d595254ae)
 to represent shape of the data.
 Usually we are interested in writing N-dimensional arrays; dataspaces corresponding to these are called "simple" in HDF5.
 A simple dataspace can be created with [`H5Screate_simple()`](https://support.hdfgroup.org/documentation/hdf5/latest/group___h5_s.html#ga8e35eea5738b4805856eac7d595254ae).
 3. Create a [**dataset**](https://support.hdfgroup.org/documentation/hdf5/latest/_h5_d__u_g.html) by calling
 [`H5Dcreate()`](https://docs.hdfgroup.org/archive/support/HDF5/doc/RM/RM_H5D.html#Dataset-Create).
-In this function call we specify which file this dataset is to be created in, type of data that we are storing (eg. integers of floats), and a valid dataspace for defining dataspace shape.
+In this function call we specify which file this dataset is to be created in, type of data that we are storing (e.g. integers of floats), and a valid dataspace for defining dataspace shape.
 4. Call [`H5Dwrite()`](https://docs.hdfgroup.org/archive/support/HDF5/doc/RM/RM_H5D.html#Dataset-Write) to write data to into the file.